arenatheme/thelook/products-and-collection.md

 To setup your product pages, go to **Theme Editor &gt; Theme Settings &gt; Product**

-You could configure your product content at this tab.
+You can configure your product content at this tab.
 Choose which options you would like to turn on/off.

 * Vendor tag
 * Product Code \(SKU\)